 To have Photoshop’s realistic shadow created, you will have to learn a few things.
 Objects have two kinds of shadows, cast shadows and form shadows.
 What is the cast shadow?
 You may be thinking.
 Cast shadows are the shadows around the objects that appear over the floor or over other objects around any object.
 Form shadows are the shadows show in the object itself.

 Both these types of shadows are determined using direction, distance, and several light sources.
 You may use the form shadows over your object to give the clues as to give a realistic cast shadow will show.
 Before you start drawing or creating the shadow in Photoshop, it is highly important to understand how shadows work.
 Cast shadows happen to become blurrier or lighter as they get away from the object.
+How To Create A Realistic Shadow in photoshop.

 Through this tutorial, you will learn about how you can create a realistic shadow in Photoshop by using a combination of The Drop Shadow Layer Style, transform tools, blurs, gradient tools, and alpha channels.